syncfusion-content/flutter-docs/Flutter/SfCircularChart/datalabel.md

 ---
 layout: post
-title: Data labels in Syncfusion Flutter Charts
+title: Data labels in SfCircular Charts
-description: Learn how to add the Data point labels to the series available in the Syncfusion Flutter Chart widget.
+description: Learn how to add the Data point labels to the series available in the SfCircular Chart widget.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Data label
+# Data label in SfCircular Charts

 Data label can be added to a chart series by enabling the [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/isVisible.html) option in the [`dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/dataLabelSettings.html).
 You can use the following properties to customize the appearance.